 Prof. Shalva Weil was the head of an initiative called "Femicide Across Europe" on behalf of the COST (European Committee for Cooperation in Science and Technology) between 2013-2017 and chaired a committee that included 80 representatives from 30 European countries.
 At the end of the COST project in 2017, Prof. Weil was instrumental in establishing the European Observatory on Femicide in Malta (which is today run from Cyprus and Germany), as well as other Observatories in Georgia and Macedonia.

-Coordinator, undergrad student in political science sociology and anthropology, the Hebrew University
+Coordinator, graduate student in economics, the Hebrew University

 Prof. Shalva Weil